3rd/cloudwork/README.md

 ## Usage

 - `cloudwork bootstrap` - Creates the input/output directory structure for the configured workers.
-- `cloudwork setup` - Runs the `setup` script on each worker.
+- `cloudwork run [script-name]` - Runs the specified script on all workers.
+If no script name is provided, it runs the "default" script.
-- `cloudwork run` - Uploads inputs, executes the `run` script on all workers, and downloads outputs.
+- `cloudwork run ./script.sh` - Runs a script (file) on all workers.
-- `cloudwork upload-input` - Uploads inputs to all workers.
-- `cloudwork download-output` - Downloads outputs from all workers.
+- `cloudwork exec "command"` - Executes a command on all workers.
 - `couldwork -host <host> <command>` - idem, but only for the specified `<host>`.

 ## Examples